 Students are to remain on campus at all times during the Academy day.
 If students must leave the campus for health reasons, the Academy medical clinic will call the parents.
 Students can never excuse themselves from the Academy campus.
-If a parent wishes to take their child out of the Academy before the regular dismissal time, the parent must notify the appropriate Division Level Office.
-The student may be picked up from the Primary School Office, or the Health Office at the designated time.
-Parents are asked not to go directly to the classroom during instructional time to get a student, but instead are to wait in the Primary School Office while a member of staff collects the student and brings them to the parent.
+If a parent wishes to take their child out of the Academy before the regular dismissal time, the parent must notify the appropriate Division Level Office (pypsecretary_gwa@gemsedu.com), copying the student's form tutor.
+The student may be picked up from the Reception, or the Health Office at the designated time.
+Parents are asked not to go directly to the classroom during instructional time to get a student, but instead are to wait in the Reception while a member of staff collects the student and brings them to the parent.
 When leaving the campus with their child(ren), parents must obtain a gate pass to present to the security gate.